 There are hundreds of variables that go into calculating a credit score.
 Your credit score represents how well you’ve managed your credit history over time.
 One thing about credit history is that you have the power to change it.

-If you have not managed your credit history well in the past, make 2018 the year you get back on track.
-You’ve got about 9 months left in the year so make them count towards improving your credit scores.
+If you have not managed your credit history well in the past, make 2019 the year you get back on track.
+You’ve got about 12 months in the year so make them count towards improving your credit scores.

 1. Reduce credit card debt.